Kyuboria (n): It's a cubicle (kyubicle). It's boring. Also used to denote the collective of all interior cubicle space.

 In 2009 he proposed and established the Impact writing contest, in which students at Edinboro University of Pennsylvania. submitted paragraphs of 200 words or less on a topic of their choice.
 The authors of the paragraphs with the greatest impact won.
 Over 40 students participated.

-He has written several books, numerous articles at Hubpages.com (see under Hubs on this page) and founded the Build-A-Book project.
+He has written several books, numerous articles at Hubpages.com (see under Articles on the main page) and founded the Build-A-Book project.

 I had spent most of my working life as a drone.
 A well-educated, high performance drone, to be sure, but a member of the hive nonetheless.
 My prime directive had always been to blend in, to participate, to conform.
 This required a high level of attention to the details of others.
 The needs of others was my call to action.

 Nothing was impossible.
 For a dedicated programmer in the state's Federated Alliance for Increased Learning—a monolithic disturbance on the genitalia of corporate indifference—a request was nothing short of an order, failure not an option.
 The User's need was my personal challenge.
 Programmers can do anything.
 Any task can be automated.
 How things changed that fine spring day.Let me start at the beginning.